-With a little imagination, we can think of ways to use these links to track (cookied) prospects, and/or get a good feel for anonymous interactions.
+With a little imagination, we can think of ways to use these links to track (cookied) prospects, and get an indication of anonymous visitor interactions.
 Enjoy these use cases for custom redirects – the common and the lesser-known!

 How a Pardot Custom Redirect Works

 A custom redirect is a link generated in Pardot (Marketing Cloud Account Engagement) that is trackable.
 The main advantage is Completion Actions can be added (so that Pardot takes an automated action when a cookied prospect clicks the link).